Kethnulee-Weerasinghe/Portfolio-Website/README.md

 ## Overview

 This portfolio site is designed to present a clear, concise view of my professional profile.
-It includes:

 - Project highlights with GitHub links
 - Downloadable resume